-Audrey Diwan’s sensual interpretation of the French Novel L’événement by Annie Ernaux intricately binds together themes of sexual exploration and feminism in this intimate story of a young woman’s survival of illegal abortion in 1960’s France.
+Audrey Diwan’s latest triumph is a sensual interpretation of the French Novel L’événement by Annie Ernaux.
+Devastatingly raw, this intimate exploration of sexual identity recounts Ernaux’s frantic search for a survivable illegal abortion in 1960’s France.

 Anne (based on Annie Ernaux herself) embarks a perilous journey to finding a way to abort her unwanted foetus as she tries to navigate her life as normal, knowing that she is at risk of prison or even death if she succeeds in finding an abortionist.

 The 2022 Glasgow Film Festival Gala film is not for the faint-of-heart and is certified at 15 with graphic scenes of the abortion procedure that may be uncomfortable for some viewers.
 However, creating a raw and solid portrayal of the pain and turmoil of illegal abortion was central for Diwan, who explained in a post-screening Q&A that she didn’t want the audience to simply watch Anne, but to be her.